jl-pkgs/Terra.jl/README.md

 > Dongdong Kong

-This package is dependent on `Rasters.jl`, most geospatial processing function are imported from there.
+This package is dependent on `Rasters.jl`, geospatial processing function are imported from there.

-This package is only for my peasonal researches without warranty.
-Julia beginner, please do not use package.
+This package is only for my peasonal researches without warranty. *<u>Please do not use this package.
+On your own risks.</u>*

-> 个人研究中用到的一些空间数据处理函数。

 # Functions